 26. WFP's long experience in humanitarian and development contexts has established areas of comparative advantage in building resilience for food security and nutrition.
-WFP has invested in early-warning and preparedness systems that enable it and supported governments to respond to crises quickly and effectively.
-WFP's expertise in disaster risk reduction extends to early warning systems, vulnerability analysis and mapping, supply chain management, logistics and emergency communications.
-WFP also supports governments in developing capacity to manage disaster risk and to improve food security using innovative tools such as weather risk insurance.
-WFP promotes national disaster preparedness through an integrated system of early-warning, emergency-preparedness, finance and risk-transfer tools.
+WFP has invested in early-warning and preparedness systems - including supply chain management, logistics and emergency communications - that enable it and supported governments to respond to crises quickly and effectively.
+WFP also supports governments in developing capacity to manage disaster risk through an integrated system of early-warning, emergency preparedness, finance and risk-transfer tools, such as weather risk insurance.
+WFP's expertise related to resilience-building includes vulnerability analysis and mapping, community-based programming and support to social protection systems.
+For example,

-&lt;sup>14 WFP/EB.1/2004/4-C; WFP/EB.1/2012/5-B/Rev.1; WFP/EB.2/2013/4-A/Rev.1
+14 WFP/EB.1/2004/4-C; WFP/EB.1/2012/5-B/Rev.1; WFP/EB.2/2013/4-A/Rev.1.